7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 **Features**: Continuous Deployment from Git (GitHub, GitLab, Bitbucket), free SSL support, custom domains, and deploy previews.
 It is excellent for developers working with frameworks like React or Vue.js.

+{{< admonition >}}
-- **Trigger for Paid Usage**: If a site exceeds its monthly usage limits (bandwidth, build minutes, function invocations), it enters a suspended state until the first of the next month.
+**Trigger for Paid Usage**: If a site exceeds its monthly usage limits (bandwidth, build minutes, function invocations), it enters a suspended state until the first of the next month.
 All sites on a Free account will be suspended if one site exceeds its limits.
 To restore service, an upgrade to a usage-based plan is required.
 Overage charges apply for additional bandwidth ($55 per 100GB), build minutes ($7 per 500 minutes), and function invocations ($25+ for serverless, $2/month for Edge Functions).
+{{< /admonition >}}

 ### Vercel